 Paul A. Di Lella is the Director of Law Enforcement Relations for Not In Our Town.
 He is an attorney and a recently retired prosecutor from the Passaic County Prosecutor’s Office in New Jersey.
 He is certified by the New Jersey Supreme Court as a Criminal Trial Attorney and by the New Jersey Police Training Commission as a Police Academy Instructor.
 Paul is a member of the National District Attorneys Association and the American Bar Association.

-Charene Zalis is a Senior Producer who oversees film production for The Working Group/Not In Our Town and served as producer on Waking in Oak Creek, A Prosecutor’s Stand, Light in the Darkness and the PBS special Not In Our Town: Class Actions.
+Charene Zalis is a Senior Producer who oversees film production for The Working Group/Not In Our Town and served as Director and Producer on Waking in Oak Creek, A Prosecutor’s Stand and Producer for PBS films Light in the Darkness and Class Actions.
 Prior to joining The Working Group, Zalis produced for the public television human rights series, Rights and Wrongs and Frontline.
 As a freelancer based in Asia and the Middle East, she produced for Asia Business News, PBS and Nickelodeon.
 Zalis began her career at NBC News and Sports.